 Okay.
 But can you explain red or green to him?

-Red and green look slightly different to him, but are still a far cry from the rich color that red and green possess.
+Red and green look slightly different to him (as different shades of brown-gray), but still remain a far cry from the rich color possessed by red and green.

-One such colorblind person explained that he can differentiate between red and green, but is at a loss as to why others find the colors so eye-catching and contrasting.
+One such colorblind person explained he can differentiate between red and green, but feels at a loss as to why others find the colors so eye-catching and contrasting.

 In other words, he realizes that something is there that he cannot see or even imagine.